tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 #### `.pop()`
 <dd markdown="1">
-The argument specifies an element to be removed from the list.
-The method also returns the value it removes.
+The pop method accepts a single argument: the index/position of an element to remove.
+The pop-ed value is returned, should you need to utilise it for some other operation.

 {% highlight py %}
-i = rainbow.pop(5)  # removes indigo
+i = rainbow.pop(5)  # removes indigo and assigns it to i
+'''
+or, to just remove indigo:
+rainbow.pop(5)
+'''
 print(i)            # indigo
 print(rainbow)
 # red, orange, yellow, green, blue, violet
 {% endhighlight %}

 However, the argument is optional.
-If you provide none, the last element is removed.
+If you provide none, Python removes the last element.

 {% highlight py %}
 rainbow.pop()       # removes violet